federated-directory/help2/administrator/google.md

 # Integrate with Google

-In case your company uses Google, your corporate address book resides in Google Workspace Users in this Google Workspace directory login to Federated Directory with their Google account (based on OAuth 2.0 but alternatively you can also configure SAML for this).
+Often your corporate address book resides in Google Workspace if your company uses Google.
+Users in this directory can log in to Federated Directory with their Google account (based on OAuth 2.0 but alternatively, you can also configure SAML for this).

 Enabling Federated Directory to work with Google Workspace consists of two steps: